asato98/elasticsearch-course/docs/Lab07.md

 **NOTE: The document IDs and account numbers of each document in the bank index are the same.**

-Your master-1 node has an Kibana instance which can be accessed in your local web browser by navigating to the public IP address of the master-1 node over port 8080 (example: http://public\_ip:8080).
-To log in, use the elastic user with the password elastic_566.
+Your master-1 node has a Kibana instance which can be accessed in your local web browser by navigating to the public IP address of the master-1 node over port 8080 (example: http://public_ip:8080).
+To log in, use the user: **elastic**  with the password: **elastic_566**.